Homework 4

 \[P(A \cap B) = P(A) \times P(B) = \frac{1}{6} \times \frac{1}{6} = \frac{1}{36}\]

-This shows that the events are independent: knowing that one die shows a particular number doesn’t tell us anything about the other.
+This confirms that the events are independent: knowing that one die shows a particular number doesn’t tell us anything about the other.

 Summary